MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 1. Next, select the **Open Full Screen** menu option.

     ![Screenshot of the Data Explorer page with the 'Open Full Screen' option highlighted.](media/data-explorer/open-full-screen.png)

 1. In the **Open Full Screen** dialog, select **Open**.

-## Customize your data views with the Custom Column Selecor
+## Customize your data views with the Custom Column Selector

 The Custom Column Selector in Azure Cosmos DB Data Explorer allows you to customize your data views by selecting specific columns that are most relevant to your analysis when using the NoSQL API.
 Previously, in the Data Explorer items view, you could only see the partition key and ID columns.
 Now, with this new feature, you can select one or many properties from your document and create additional columns to easily view your data.